 Below are a few recommendations around areas that have been known to be Proton compatibility issues and likely to induce delays in Proton fully supporting a given title after it launches on Steam:

-- Media Foundation: To save additional bandwidth and disk use, we recommend using standalone codecs like VP9 instead.
+- Media Foundation: To save additional bandwidth and disk use, we recommend using standalone codecs like VP9 or AV1.

-- Anti-tamper / DRM: In general we don't recommend use of such solutions across any PC platforms, for best disk usage and performance results.
-They are fully functional in the Wine environment once supported, but can add significant latency to supporting a new title.
+- Anti-tamper / DRM: In general we don't recommend use of such solutions across any PC platforms, as they may impact disk usage and overall performance.
+Getting them fully functional in the Wine environment can take some time and add significant latency to getting your title supported.

 If you see any issues with your game on Proton not mentioned above, please report them to the Steamworks Forum